DanielCreggOrganization/week3-lab-lambda-srokamagda/README.md

 ## Part 4: Putting It All Together

 Let’s build a final example that combines multiple lambda expressions.
+Here we will use a Java inbuilt functional interface called `Function`.
+It can take one argument and produces a result.

 ### Example: Combining Operations